PatienceDominic/HEALTHCARE-DATASET-ANALYSIS/README.md

 Smith PLC	19

 ```
+#### Summary of Hospital with Highest Admissions

+- From the Healthcare Dataset, hospital admissions were grouped and ranked by the number of patients admitted.
+The analysis shows that:
+	- Smith PLC admitted the highest number of patients, with a total of 19 admissions.
+-  Key Insight:
+While Smith PLC leads, the relatively small maximum admission count (19) suggests that the dataset may represent either a subset of overall records or data focused on select facilities rather than a large-scale hospital system.

 ----- QUESTION 6
 ----- What is the average length of stay (Discharge Date – Admission Date) by hospital?